Grow Youthful: How to Slow Your Aging and Enjoy Extraordinary Health

 A low salt diet is a harmful mistake.
 Dr Michael Alderman, head of epidemiology at the Albert Einstein School of Medicine in New York and president of the American Society of Hypertension, has shown that people on low salt diets are less healthy and do not sleep well.
 He suggests that the obsession with low salt diets today is misdirected, and has come about because people are eating refined salt rather than natural sea salt.
 You should not restrict the amount of unprocessed sea salt in your diet that feels right.

-Low salt diets are associated with heart disease and heart attacks, stiffened blood vessels and poor circulation, elevated blood pressure, systemic inflammation, oedema (edema), increased rates of cancer, decreased levels of (beneficial) brown fat, increased levels of body fat, pregnancy failure and increased rates of mortality.
+Low salt diets are associated with heart disease and heart attacks, stiffened blood vessels and poor circulation, elevated cortisol and stress (13, 14, 15, 16), elevated blood pressure, systemic inflammation, oedema (edema), increased rates of cancer, decreased levels of (beneficial) brown fat, increased levels of body fat, pregnancy failure and increased rates of mortality.
 (3, 4, 5, 6, 7, 8, 9, 10, 11)

 Potassium is another mineral in which everyone on the Standard American Diet is deficient.
 Potassium and sodium work together.
 The standard medical advice for someone with a high level of sodium is a low-salt diet.
 This actually makes the symptoms worse.
 A low-salt diet makes the patient deficient in both sodium and potassium, with the potassium deficiency being disease-causing harmful.